deckhouse/deckhouse/docs/documentation/pages/installing/README.md

   - Python and the necessary libraries are installed on the server (VM) for the master node.
   - The container registry is accessible through a proxy (if proxy settings are specified in the installation configuration).
   - The server (VM) for the master node and the installer host have free ports required for the installation process.
-  - The hostname is unique relative to other hostnames in the cluster.
   - localhost resolves in DNS to IP 127.0.0.1.
+  - The `sudo` command is available to the user on the server (VM).
 - Checks for cloud cluster installation:
-  - The server (VM) meets the minimum requirements for configuring the master node.
+  - The master node virtual machine configuration meets the minimum requirements.
   - The master node configuration specified in the installation configuration meets the minimum requirements.

 ### Aborting the installation